netdata/kernel-collector/docs/README.md

 # Docs

-Inside this directory we are writing general documentation about this repository.
+The following directory contains general documentation related to this repository.